 3. Help create the mood

 Just because the photo shoot started doesn’t mean your couple will instantly jump into a romantic moment or a family will burst into a fit of laughter.
 Help create an environment for those scenes to happen.
-Talk to them, play music, be silly, etc.
+Talk to them, play music, be silly, let them see inspiring arts, etc.

 4. Don’t forget the details